cgpeanut/GCP-DevOps-SRE-Part1/README.md

           Learn: To train you to become a Professional Cloud DevOps Engineer/SRE
           Show: To demonstrate your new capability by pass Google's PCDOE/SRE Exam

+- Understand
-               Job/Role
+     - Job/Role
-               SRE System
+     - SRE System
-Understand     CI/CD and the tools to implement it
+     - CI/CD and the tools to implemenmt it
-               Operations in Google Cloud and the tools to manage them How to put it all together and pass the exam
+     - Operations in the Google Cloud and the tools to manage them
+     - How to put it all together andpass the exam

 - Class SRE Implements DevOps
 - SRE is a specific way to do DevOps